 Resources

-A working knowledge base for the technical and commercial logic behind C1 Foundry.
+A working knowledge base for the SAF-first commercialization thesis behind C1 Foundry.

-This page gives technical funders, collaborators, and industrial partners a clearer view of the platform logic, assumptions, and questions that shape one-carbon conversion work.
+This page gives technical funders, SAF partners, and industrial collaborators a clearer view of the platform logic, operating assumptions, and open questions behind the company's first market focus.

 Categories

-Organize the evidence, assumptions, and open questions that matter for partnership decisions.
+Organize the evidence, assumptions, and open questions that matter for SAF-oriented partnership decisions.

-The categories below frame the materials needed for disciplined external review: technical rationale, intellectual property, partner-facing briefings, and operating questions.
+The categories below frame the materials needed for disciplined external review: SAF ecosystem context, feedstock logic, technical rationale, and operating questions that affect commercialization.

 Publications

-Curated papers, preprints, and external literature that frame the scientific basis of one-carbon conversion systems.
+Curated papers, preprints, and external literature that frame carbon utilization, lipid pathways, and SAF-relevant feedstock development.

 Developing